ConduitIO/conduit/docs/processors.md

 ### JavaScript processors

 JavaScript processors make it possible to write custom processors.
-The API name for JavaScript processors (used in the request to create a transform) is `js`.
+The API name for JavaScript processors (used in the request to create a processor) is `js`.
 There's only one configuration parameter, `script`, which is the script itself.

 The script needs to implement a function called `process`, which accepts an `sdk.Record`, and returns:
 * an `sdk.Record`, in case you want to transform the record,